 From walking tours to park picnics and even kayaking, there’s something here to suit everyone.
 Moreover, all of this comes with the added benefit of NYC’s walkability: It was the second-most walkable large city in our comparison.
 Here, all you have to do is put on your comfiest shoes, pick the right park or neighborhood, and take in the sights and sounds.

-Aside from New York City at #3 and Chicago at #8, the remaining best cities for outdoor recreation were all mid-sized with 500,000 to 1 million residents.
+Aside from New York City at #3 and Chicago at #8, the remaining best large cities for outdoor recreation were all mid-sized with 500,000 to 1 million residents.
 These cities offered a wide range of possibilities for different tastes in terms of things to do outside depending on your tastes.

 For example, Boston at #4, Portland at #9 and Milwaukee at #10 are more temperate options that offer more green spaces and better air quality (with Portland having the best on the list), in exchange for fewer sunny days per year.
 Conversely, Denver (#6) and Sacramento (#7) come with plentiful days of sunshine — as many as 188 per year in Sacramento’s case.

 Smaller U.S. Cities Making for Great Places to Live for Outdoor Enthusiasts

 If it’s small-town peace and quiet you’re after, smaller cities in the U.S. naturally offer an abundance of outdoor activities.
 Depending on the region and climate, you could be looking at great air quality; extensive green areas and trails; or a majority of clear days in a year.
 Below, we ranked the cities with fewer than 500,000 residents by their potential for fun in the sun.

 Twin Cities Claim Top Spots as Best Quiet Places to Live for Outdoor Enthusiasts